Thursday, 30 August 2018

 Napoleonic upper class society, like its counterparts in England and generally in Europe, was relatively lenient in matters of sexual conduct.

 Hortense may have had other romances but it is not clear.
-She was devoted to her sons and in the last year or two of Napoleon’s empire; she was in dispute with Louis about them.
+She was devoted to her sons and in the last year or two of Napoleon’s empire, she was arguing with Louis about them.
 She was close to her mother but also managed to get on quite well with Marie Louise.
 She took little interest in politics but when the Empire fell, she remained loyal to her step-father.
-Josephine, who was divorced form Napoleon and as such not banned from France, was willing to use her looks and charm to entertain the foreign conquerors, including the Czar Alexander of Russia.
+Josephine, who was divorced from Napoleon, was not banned from France.
+She was willing to entertain the foreign conquerors, including the Czar Alexander of Russia.
 He grew fond of her and acted as a protector to her and Hortense.
 She accepted this protection as she was trying to keep her children and because as a Bonaparte she would have been persona non grata in France.

 She encouraged her sons to marry; Napoleon Louis married his cousin Charlotte, Joseph Bonaparte's child.
 Louis Napoleon travelled to England and America…but Napoleon Louis died of measles leaving no children of his marriage.
 Louis Napoleon did not marry till after he became Emperor, but he had many mistresses.